globby/BackMeUp/README.md

 * Dirs - A list of directories to back up
 * Interval - Number of seconds between each backup
 * Zip - Compile into a zip file
+* FollowSym - Follow symlinks
+* RetryDrive - Retry the drive if not found
+* RetryIntv - Number of seconds before retrying drive
+* RetryTimes - Number of times to retry drive before quitting (-1 for infinite)

 #### To do: